Innmind/documentation/docs/getting-started/operating-system/processes.md

 This example waits for the installation of [`cowsay`](https://en.wikipedia.org/wiki/Cowsay) before continuing via `doStuff()` or it will fail with an exception.

 ??? note
     By default the process is executed with no environment variables.
-If you try to execute a command that is reachable only because you modified your `$PATH` environment variable, you'll need to specify via `Command::foreground('command')->withEnvironment('$PATH', 'your path value')`.
+If you try to execute a command that is reachable only because you modified your `$PATH` environment variable, you'll need to specify it via `Command::foreground('command')->withEnvironment('$PATH', 'your path value')`.

     This may seem restrictive at first but it's done to force your program to be [explicit](../../philosophy/explicit.md).
 And it will help other developers to understand what's needed for the command to be run.